The English language uses words which are borrowed – or perhaps more accurately, imported – from other languages.

-[Also] in the Collins topical list … uberization, derived from the name of the taxi firm Uber, for the adoption of a business model in which services are offered on demand through direct contact between a customer and supplier, usually via mobile technology.
+The Collins list also included … uberization, from the name of the taxi firm Uber.
+It refers to the adoption of a business model in which services are offered on demand and directly between a customer and supplier, usually via mobile technology.

 The last two paragraphs above are adapted from www.worldwidewords.org

 (Copyright © Michael Quinion 1996-2016), with thanks.